 Medication Cost-Share Offset Programs

+Some health plans and PBMs use copay accumulator or copay maximizer programs to help contain costs.
+An accumulator program does not count manufacturer coupons toward the deductible or annual out-of-pocket maximum as the patient is not paying these amounts.
+A maximizer program sets a patient’s cost-sharing at the maximum value of the manufacturer’s coupon assistance.
 There are no standard requirements for manufacturer coupon transparency.
-Health plans and pharmacy benefit managers may not be able to identify when a patient uses a manufacturer coupon at the pharmacy.
+Health plans and PBMs may not be able to identify when a patient uses a manufacturer coupon at the pharmacy.
 This presents challenges for customer service efforts as patients may not be aware a pharmacy applied a coupon and can create confusion when the member costs do not align with their health plan benefits.
-AMCP believes that having plans and pharmacy benefit managers gain access to this coupon information could be valuable in helping to provide customer service and to understand the financial impact of coupons on the prescription drug benefits.
-As coupons can sometimes influence a health plan purchasing decision, circumvent formulary incentives, and encourage the use of higher cost medications, AMCP believes that health plans and pharmacy benefit managers should have the flexibility to determine whether the manufacturer coupon values are accumulated to a patient’s annual out of pocket costs.
+AMCP believes that having plans and PBMs gain access to this coupon information could be valuable in helping to provide customer service and to understand the financial impact of coupons on the prescription drug benefits.
+As coupons can sometimes influence a health plan purchasing decision, circumvent formulary incentives, and encourage the use of higher cost medications, AMCP believes that health plans and PBMs should have the flexibility to determine whether the manufacturer coupon values are accumulated to a patient’s annual out of pocket costs.

-AMCP is supportive of programs that help patients afford their prescription drugs.
-Because some cost-share assistance programs can needlessly encourage the use of more expensive medications over their more cost-effective counterparts, undermine the formulary development process, and create distortions in the marketplace, AMCP believes there should be more visibility into manufacturer coupons being used and that health plans and pharmacy benefit managers should have the flexibility to determine how coupon values are applied to patient benefits.
+AMCP supports programs that help patients afford their prescription drugs.
+Because some cost-share assistance programs can needlessly encourage the use of more expensive medications over their more cost-effective counterparts, undermine the formulary development process, and create distortions in the marketplace, AMCP believes there should be more visibility into manufacturer coupons being used and that health plans and PBMs should have the flexibility to determine how coupon values are applied to patient benefits.

 Revised by the AMCP Board of Directors, March 2022